Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 ```

 Or we could replace the `start` with a value that is always negative.
 This
+avoids the discontinuity problem because too negative values will
+[clip](clipping) to the start of the array, just as they do for the `stop`.
-avoids the discontinuity problem, but it requires thinking a bit about how to
+But this does require thinking a bit about how to translate from 0-based
-translate from 0-based indexing to −1-based indexing.
+indexing to −1-based indexing.
+In this example, the `start` becomes `-n//2 -
+mid - 1`:

 ```py
 >>> n = 4